ianepreston/devcontainers/src/docs/README.md

 ## Summary

-*Based on my Ubuntu devcontainer, add all the requirements for building documentation in LaTex, Markdown or Quarto (eventually)
+*Based on my Ubuntu devcontainer, add all the requirements for building documentation in LaTex, Markdown or Quarto

 | Metadata | Value |
 |----------|-------|